wlandau/remakeInPackage/README.md

 [ ----- ] all
 ```

- But when I modify the contents of `remakeInPackage::generate_data()`, rebuild and resintall `remakeInPackage`, open a new R session, and and call `remake::make()`, the output files are not remade.
+ But when I modify the contents of `remakeInPackage::generate_data()`, rebuild and resintall `remakeInPackage`, open a new R session, and then call `remake::make()`, the output files are not remade.

 ```
 > make()